Chandrakishor6/power-bi-manufacturing-dashboard/README.md

 [LinkedIn](https://www.linkedin.com/in/chandrakishor06)

-## 📌 Legal Note
+## Legal Note

 This dashboard was built during my internship at **Ashirvad by Aliaxis** as part of the Operational Excellence team.
-All sensitive data has been excluded or blurred.
+All sensitive data has been excluded.
 The `.pbix` file is not shared publicly to honor confidentiality.